jakubDoka/metaflow-old/README.md

 Exception to this rule is `crate::ast::Ast` which does not use this kind of storage for sanity reasons, it also does not need to as its only used as immutable structure.

 What you will see a lot is `self.context.pool.get()` whenever temporary Vec is needed.
 Pool saves used Vec-s and only allocate if there is not vec to reuse.
 What pool returns is PoolRef that will send it self to pool upon drop.
+The lifetime of the pool is ont related to Vecs when they are borrowed, instead pool panics if it is dropped before all Vecs are returned to it.
+This ensures we dont have to deal with livetimes but also assert some safety on debug builds.

-Important decision was leaking the memory of source files.
-This makes them static and allows tokens capture whole file without lifetime.
-The file contents has to live whole duration of program anyway.
-Though, if this approach causes issues in a future, rework will be inevitable.
-With nowadays RAM sizes it should be fine though.
+All items that has particular name from source code are hashed with sdbm hash and combined with custom hashing mentod.
+Related to this, custom hashmap is used that focuses on integer ids.
+Idea is to improve performance as we do not need default safe hashes.
+Other reason for using custom hashes is speed up of static dispatch of nongeneric functions.

 ### Compilation steps